Tapera-Finance/GARD-BackEnd/README.md

 ## Account Creation and Funding
 Code for creating new testnet accounts available here: https://developer.algorand.org/docs/features/accounts/create/#how-to-generate-a-standalone-account.
 Accounts on the testnet can be funded using the Algorand testnet bank: https://bank.testnet.algorand.network/.

-## Confidentiality
-This repository may contain private, confidential, and privileged material.
-Any review, copying, or distribution of this source code (or any of the discussions therein) by others is strictly prohibited.